-- While the equipment is running in simulation mode, OS deadlock monitoring cannot be used: - In simulation mode, the memory-monitoring feature records an event (event ID: 525) in the event log only when a memory error is detected for the first time.
-Afterward, even if the memory error persists, the memory monitoring feature does not record events in the event log. - In simulation mode, when the drive failure prediction feature records an event (event ID: 265) of SMART detection in the event log, the string XXXXXXXXX is used for the model name of the drive.
+- While the equipment is running in simulation mode, OS deadlock monitoring cannot be used: - When checking for fan and temperature abnormalities in the simulation mode, change the shutdown function setting as necessary before performing the check. - In simulation mode, the memory-monitoring feature records an event (event ID: 525) in the event log only when a memory error is detected for the first time.
+Afterward, even if the memory error persists, the memory monitoring feature does not record events in the event log. - In simulation mode, when the drive failure prediction feature records an event (event ID: 265) of SMART detection in the event log, the string XXXXXXXX is used for the model name of the drive.
 Also note that you cannot simulate a drive condition of "Unknown" or multiple conditions (for example, SMART detection and power-on (used) hours exceeded) that occur at the same time. - The RAID status is automatically updated based on the condition of the drives.
 Note that you cannot simulate a RAID status of "Unknown" or a situation in which media errors occur. - Simulation of the input status of general-purpose external contact is used to check the output from a library function, rather than for checking the output of an actual general-purpose external contact.